isovector/draconian-results/pho.md

 Guidance for visiting long-term care or seniors\' assisted living facilities
 -----------------------------------------------------------------------------------------------

-This content is a summary of the [PHO order --- COVID-19 Vaccination Status Information and Preventive Measures (PDF, 513KB)] document.
+This content is a summary of the [PHO order --- Residential Care COVID-19 Preventive Measures (PDF,
+517KB)] and
+[PHO order --- Residential Care COVID-19 Vaccination Status Information (PDF,
+506KB)] documents.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.